MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 There are many techniques for implementing chunking.
 For more information, see [Chunking approaches](/azure/architecture/ai-ml/guide/rag/rag-chunking-phase#chunking-approaches).

 _Embeddings_ is also another design strategy that enables vector search capabilities.
-Embeddings is a mathematical representation of an object generated by AI models  given some grounding data.
+Embeddings is a mathematical representation of an object that's generated by AI models based on grounding data.
 They're stored in the index and add more context that helps complex queries yield results with better relevancy.
 For more information, see [Generate embeddings](/azure/architecture/ai-ml/guide/rag/rag-generating-embeddings).

 ## Index maintenance